You’re not alone if you have questions about your blood pressure.

 In addition to testing your blood pressure levels, be sure to check your fasting insulin level.
 As you’ll soon see, insulin resistance is very closely linked to blood pressure.
 A healthy fasting insulin level is between 2 and 3 microU per mL.

-The US Joint National Committee (JNC) on blood pressure recently stated:
+The U.S. Joint National Committee (JNC) on blood pressure recently stated:

 “The potential benefits of a healthy diet, weight control, and regular exercise cannot be overemphasized.
 These lifestyle treatments have the potential to improve blood pressure control and even reduce medication needs.”

-If you have concerns about your blood pressure – and for that matter, rising blood sugar or insulin levels or an expanding waistline – know there’s much you can do to help maintain normal healthy levels.
+If you have questions about your blood pressure – and for that matter, rising blood sugar or insulin levels or an expanding waistline – know there’s much you can do to help maintain normal healthy levels.
 Here are 6 of my top tips:

 - Get active and walk more steps.